What Is Ritalin Used For?

 - Impaired judgment and changes in priorities.

-Again, Ritalin dependency is minimized when taken in proper dosages.
-However, when it is abused and large quantities are ingested in a variety of ways, it can be highly addictive.
+Again, Ritalin dependency is minimized when the drug is taken in proper dosages.
+However, when it is abused and large quantities are ingested in a variety of ways, Ritalin can be highly addictive.

 Alarming Ease of Access